Teaching Remotely in Canvas

-In the event of an emergency or campus closure, it is important that Mt.
+In the event of emergency or campus closure, it is important that Mt.
 SAC faculty continue to provide a high quality educational experience for its students.
 Below are some steps that Mt.
-SAC faculty can take to ensure the continuity of instruction during an emergency or campus closure.
+SAC professors can take to ensure the continuity of instruction during an emergency or campus closure.

 Here are a few useful things to know about using our LMS, Canvas: